crate/crate-operator/docs/source/configuration.rst

 .. envvar:: ROLLING_RESTART_TIMEOUT

-   A rolling cluster restart takes some time, heavily depending on the cluster size, its number of nodes, amount of data, etc. After some change operations, such as cluster upgrades, the operator will trigger a rolling cluster restart.
+   A rolling cluster restart takes some time, depending on the cluster size, number of nodes, amount of data, etc. After some change operations, such as cluster upgrades, the operator will trigger a rolling cluster restart.
 The operator will wait at most this many seconds until it considers the rolling restart to have failed.
 Set to ``0`` to disable timeouts.

    The default value is ``3600`` seconds.